This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Open reduction and internal fixation (ORIF) of a hip fracture is surgery to fix a broken bone in your child's hip.
-Open reduction means that caregivers move the bone back into the right place with surgery.
-Internal fixation means that hardware (such as rods or pins) is used to hold the broken bone together.
+Open reduction means that healthcare providers move the bone back into the right place with surgery.
+Internal fixation means that hardware (such as screws, rods, or pins) is used to hold the broken bone together.

 - Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.